Best Backpacking Backpacks for Travel Guide 2026

 Best Travel Backpacks: FAQs

-If you’re travelling for more than a couple of weeks or heading off-grid, 60–70L is a great size.
+If you’re traveling for more than a couple of weeks or heading off-grid, 60–70L is a great size.
 It gives you enough space for clothing, gear, and a bit of comfort without going overboard.
-We personally love a 60L backpack as it is the best for most travel and treks.
-We also have a guide on the best 60L women’s backpacks too.
+We personally love a60L backpack as it is the best for most travel and treks.
+We also have a guide on the best 60L women’s backpacks, too.

-Travel backpacks tend to prioritise organisation and ease of access, with features like suitcase-style openings and laptop sleeves.
+Travel backpacks tend to prioritize organization and ease of access, with features like suitcase-style openings and laptop sleeves.
 Hiking packs focus on weight distribution, hydration compatibility, and ruggedness for outdoor use.

 If you travel often or plan to do long-haul trips, a high-quality backpack is worth the investment.
 Premium packs offer better support, materials, and warranty coverage—plus they’re often more comfortable to wear for long stretches.